peterzxli/cvpp/README.md

 ### *Generic Machine Learning, Computer Vision and Robotics Library for C++*

 ---------------------------------------------------------------------------------------
-CVPP is a C++ library forked from [Vitor Campanholo Guizilini](https://bitbucket.org/vguizilini/cvpp/src/master/) that focuses on easy prototyping and testing.
+CVPP is a C++ library forked from [Vitor Guizilini](https://bitbucket.org/vguizilini/cvpp/src/master/) that focuses on easy prototyping and testing.
 It introduces new classes that wrap around the API of various well-known open-source libraries and provide useful functionalities, that significantly increase productivity without compromising performance.

 1. **Containers** - The base classes of CVPP, acting as building blocks for everything else.
 They perform operations using inherited methods and implements new ones that facilitate common calculations found in scientific research.
 	* **Matrix** - Basic fixed-size data storage class, that maintains a pointer to an Eigen::Matrix structure.